uw-madison-aae/uw.authentication.shibboleth/README.md

                 options.DefaultScheme = ShibbolethDefaults.AuthenticationScheme;
             }).AddUWShibbolethForIISWithVariables();
         }
+3. Setup the hostingModel for InProcess.
+[More information here.](https://weblog.west-wind.com/posts/2019/Mar/16/ASPNET-Core-Hosting-on-IIS-with-ASPNET-Core-22)

 #### Using IIS - isapi_shib.dll (or iis7_shib with useHeaders="true")
 This is **NOT** recommended by the authors of Shibboleth.
 The server variables method in iis7_shib.dll is more secure.